Recipe: Easy Pumpkin Soup

 You keep looking at it every day wondering what the heck to do with it.

-You just don’t know what to do with that miniature pumpkin you got in your veggie box.
+I know you just don’t know what to do with that miniature pumpkin you got in your veggie box.

 Don’t fret!
 I’m here to save the day!